A RICH HISTORY

 Co-leads the business.
 Michael has been building and painting bikes since retiring from professional cycling at the end of 2012.
 As a cyclist, Michael represented Canada at the Olympic Games (’96, ’04, ’08), Commonwealth Games (’94, ;02) and was a World Tour Cyclist (1998-2012).
 He rode for the most famous teams of his age, including Team Sky, Columbia – High Road, T-Mobile, Discovery Channel, and the US Postal Service team.
 He competed in the Tour de France, Vuelta a Espana and Giro d’Italia.
 With a deep level of experience in bicycle fit and design, as well as a keen attention to detail and eye for style, Michael has a unique skill in translating a cyclist’s specifications to the bike design.

 Co-leads the business.
 A natural athlete, Dede grew up in Milwaukee, WI and was introduced to cycling as a form of cross training for speedskating as a teenager.
 Having raced as a National Team Speedskater for three years, she quickly found success on the bike, winning the 1989 Junior World Championship road race.
 That was the beginning of a 16 year cycling career.
 A Silver medalist from the 2004 Athens Olympics and multiple medalist of World, National and Pan-American competitions, she was a member of the United States National and Olympic Cycling Teams as well as the Saturn and T-Mobile professional cycling teams.
 In addition to her many successes in professional cycling, she is an international MBA.
 Her creativity and focus allows others to depend on her lead.
 Although she no longer competes as a cyclist, she is an active athlete, regularly out running, cycling and skiing the many trails in Toronto.
-Along with her husband, Michael, and some friends, she organizes a youth cycling development program and takes part in charity bike events.

 PARTNERS / ADVISORS